If you’re considering a career as a truck driver, then you might be wondering how you can get great driving jobs.

 As the name suggests, a double/triple certification will enable you to drive a truck with multiple trailers.
 Most drivers carry just a single trailer, but having the ability to haul multiple places you in a position of high-demand.

 HAZMAT loads involve the transportation of dangerous materials, like gas or oil.
 This certification is regulated by the federal government, so its requirements are extremely strict.
 However, earning one will open up your trucking opportunities and can translate to a direct increase in income.

-Any form of training or certifications that you earn will make you more desirable as a driver.
+Any form of certifications or training, like the hgv training, for instance, will make you more desirable as a driver.

 Reliability and Reputation

 Another major component involves being reliable and building a stellar reputation.

 This concept is relevant for any career field, but it’s particularly important for trucking.
 The reason for this is simple; trucking isn’t for everyone.

 Many new drivers are attracted to the job due to the promise of a good paycheck.
 Unfortunately, many of them fizzle out because they can’t handle the demands of the job.

 Those that can handle trucking and prove themselves capable of managing anything thrown their way become extremely valuable to trucking companies.
 It’s risky to take a chance on a new driver, but assigning a route to a trustworthy driver isn’t.